check-spelling-sandbox/open-mpic.github.io/index.md

 ### REST API Deployment ([https://github.com/open-mpic/open-mpic-containers](https://github.com/open-mpic/open-mpic-containers))

 This deployment is based on a REST API wrapper around Open MPIC Core which will uses REST API calls between the remote perspectives.
-This repo has several deployment examples including docker compose running on EC2, kubernetes, and local docker compose (for testing purposes only).
+This repo has several deployment examples including docker compose running on EC2, Kubernetes, and local docker compose (for testing purposes only).

 # Team